 After saying goodbye to the beautiful mountainous terrain of Grand Lake, my boyfriend and I made our way to Denver, where we spent a day and a night.
-Afterwards, we headed off to Boulder, Colorado.
+Afterward, we headed off to Boulder, Colorado.
 Here will be a tale of our time spent in the two cities.

 Surrendering to Denver